PTSD and Substance Use

 Partial hospitalization programs (PHP) and outpatient programs are also available.
 These options are more flexible and are often offered to those with responsibilities outside of rehab or those seeking ongoing support after an inpatient program.

-Discover Engage Wellness Acton’ Dual Diagnosis Program
+Discover Engage Wellness Acton’s Dual Diagnosis Program

-The Engage Wellness Acton’ dual diagnosis program offers a professional, safe, and supportive environment for those living with PTSD and substance use disorder.
+The Engage Wellness Acton’s dual diagnosis program offers a professional, safe, and supportive environment for those living with PTSD and substance use disorder.
 Clients receive evidence-based treatment to help them overcome their addictions and address the trauma they have experienced.
 The result is a healthier, more fulfilling future.

 If you’re ready to take the first step, we’re here to help.
 Contact us to begin your road to recovery today!